hotgluexyz/target-nationbuilder/README.md

 ## Usage

-You can easily run `target-nationbuilder` by itself or in a pipeline using [Meltano](https://meltano.com/).
+You can easily run `target-nationbuilder`

 ### Executing the Target Directly